dr-jts/pg-util/doc/postgis-patterns.md

 ### ST_ClosestPoint does not intersect Line
 https://gis.stackexchange.com/questions/11510/st-closestpointline-point-does-not-intersect-line?rq=1
 Solution
-### Use ST_DWithin
+Use ST_DWithin

-Discrepancy between GEOS predicates and PostGIS Intersects? https://gis.stackexchange.com/questions/259210/how-can-a-point-not-be-within-or-touch-but-still-intersect-a-polygon?rq=1
+### Discrepancy between GEOS predicates and PostGIS Intersects?
+https://gis.stackexchange.com/questions/259210/how-can-a-point-not-be-within-or-touch-but-still-intersect-a-polygon?rq=1

-Actually it doesn’t look like there is a discrepancy ATP.
+Actually it doesn’t look like there is a discrepancy now.
 But still a case where a distance tolerance might clarify things.

 ## Query - JOIN LATERAL